 We are the national development agency for photography and lens based media in Wales.

-We are now enrolling for our Spring 2016 terms of accredited courses in photography and digital media.
+We are now enrolling for our Spring 2017 term of accredited courses in photography and digital media.

-Spring term courses start mid January so please enrol soon to guarantee a place.
+Spring term courses start in January so please enrol soon to guarantee a place.

 Click here for more info.

 Photo credit: Awen Wells